 'View serial settings' will allow the user to view all settings for a particular serial port.
-This function will check for terminal, SLIP, dial-up terminal, and raw configuration, as well as PPP dial-in configuration and any PPP dial-out scripts which use the specified port.
+This function will check for terminal, SLIP, dial-up terminal, and raw configuration, as well as PPP dial-in configuration and any PPP dial-out scripts that use the specified port.
 Any existing configurations will be displayed one item at a time.
-Note that if there are multiple configurations, this is most likely an error, with the exception of PPP dial-in configurations, which will be ignored if the device is not configured as a dial-in terminal, and PPP dial-out scripts should not be explicitly executed if the port is configured as something other than a raw serial device.)
+Note that if there are multiple configurations, this is most likely an error, with the exception of PPP dial-in configurations, which will be ignored if the device is not configured as a dial-in terminal, and PPP dial-out scripts, which will only be used if explicitly executed.
+(Note, however, that PPP dial-out scripts should not be explicitly executed if the port is configured as something other than a raw serial device.)

-4. Ethernet Settings
+Ethernet Settings\